-Where to start: Start by talking to people you know who use cloth diapers.
+Where to start: First off, start by learning the cloth diaper terminology.
+Some of the phrases used for cloth diapering can seem confusing if you don't know what they mean.
+This website provides a whole list of terms and is a good place to start learning what different terms means.
+Next, talk to people you know who use cloth diapers.
 Trust your peers when they either recommend or don't recommend something, and make sure you know WHY they do or don't recommend it.
 As with everything baby related, what works for one may not work for another, but moms always have a good reason why they do or don't like something.
 Because I don't actually know anyone in person who uses cloth diapers, I decided to contact Laura about her experience with them.
 In her blog post she mentioned a few brands that she uses and loves, with pros and cons of each diaper.
-Before you start the next step, learn the cloth diaper terminology.
-Some of the phrases used for cloth diapering can seem confusing if you don't know what they mean.
-This website provides a whole list of terms and is a good place to start learning what different terms means.

 - Prefolds: These are what you think of when you think of cloth diapering in the 50s.
 It's the rectangular piece of cloth that you fold according to the size and shape of your baby.
 With a prefold you need a waterproof diaper cover, and either pins or "snappis."
 From what I've learned, these are great if you want to use cloth diapers from the first time you put a diaper on your baby because they are easiest to size (and then by the time they are roughly 10 pounds you can switch to a pocket or AIO if you so choose).
 These are also the cheapest option available.